 Watch out!
-By decree of 10 February 2016, the French Ministry of Justice issued the long expected deep reform of the French law of contracts and obligations.
+By ordinance of 10 February 2016, the French Ministry of Justice issued the long expected deep reform of the French law of contract and obligations.
 The amendment enters into force on 1 October 2016, subject to its endorsement by the French parliament.
 It shall only apply on agreements entered into from that date on.

 The respective part of the French Civil Code has not been amended since 1804.
 Following the Reform, it will be entirely reshaped.
 The future section shall simplify several provisions of the French law of contracts, and will thus offer interesting opportunities.
 On the other hand, new rights and actions shall be introduced, not yet known under French law.